Mark O. Martin, Ph.D.

 If you will excuse the strained metaphor, my route in microbiology has been more “tumbles” than “runs.”
-After earning my B.A. in Biology at UCLA, Ph.D. in Biological Sciences at Stanford, and completing postdoctoral work at UC San Diego, I eventually worked in biotech for nearly ten years.
+After earning my B.A. in Biology at the University of California, Los Angeles, Ph.D. in Biological Sciences at Stanford and completing postdoctoral work at the University of California, San Diego, I eventually worked in biotech for nearly 10 years.
 Then I returned to academia against steep odds.

-To return to my microbiological metaphor, I chemotactically arrived as a tenured biology professor in the Pacific Northwest, teaching courses on microbiology, symbioses, and introductory cell and molecular biology.
-My classroom focus is both conceptual and “ownership based” (I encourage creative “science art” in myriad forms to encourage engagement, ownership, and accomplishment).
-In my undergraduate research lab, we study bacterial predators, bioluminescence, and symbiosis.
-My laboratory has been a proven incubator of student success; I have sent 24 of my research students to Ph.D. programs, and five are currently in faculty positions.
+To return to my microbiological metaphor, I chemotactically arrived as a tenured biology professor in the Pacific Northwest, teaching courses on microbiology, symbioses and introductory cell and molecular biology.
+My classroom focus is both conceptual and “ownership based” (I encourage creative “science art” in myriad forms to encourage engagement, ownership and accomplishment).
+In my undergraduate research lab, we study bacterial predators, bioluminescence and symbiosis.
+My laboratory has been a proven incubator of student success; I have sent 24 of my research students to Ph.D. programs, and 5 are currently in faculty positions.
 To me, individual students and their successes are everything.